-A higher priority for investments in transit, walking, and bicycling infrastructure is also critical to building Complete Communities (described in XX) that have the amenities, sense of place, and level of activity that more and more people of all backgrounds and ages are seeking.
-This is true because transit exerts a gravitational pull on real estate development by creating incentives and opportunities to locate a variety of uses, services, and activities in close proximity to station locations - and to each other.
+A higher priority for investments in transit, walking, rolling, and bicycling infrastructure is also critical to building Complete Communities (described in XX) that have the amenities, sense of place, and level of activity that more and more people of all backgrounds and ages are seeking.
+This is true because transit exerts a gravitational pull on real estate development by creating incentives and opportunities to locate a variety of uses, services, and activities near in close proximity to station locations - and to each other.

-By the same token, successful mixed-use centers require a transportation scheme that supports modes of travel appropriate to the trips users need to make to meet their needs.
-For example, a rail-based transit line may serve to connect jobs to housing in different parts of the county or region, but sidewalks and bike lanes are better suited to connecting offices to shops, restaurants, or apartment buildings in a town center or between a downtown and the residential neighborhoods surrounding it.
-This point of this plan's emphasis on supporting alternatives to automobile travel is not to eliminate driving but to make short trips around town by bicycle or bus safe and appealing.
+By the same token, successful mixed--use centers require a transportation scheme that supports modes of travel appropriate to the trips users need to make to meet their needs.
+For example, a rail-based transit line may serve to connect jobs to housing in different parts of the county or region, but sidewalks and bikeways-lanes are better suited to connecting offices to shops, restaurants, or apartment buildings in a town center or between a downtown and the residential neighborhoods surrounding it.
+Theis point of this plan's emphasis on supporting alternatives to automobile travel is not to eliminate driving, but to make short trips around town by bicycle or bus safe and appealing.
 A quick trip to the grocery should be manageable on foot, while a visit to another town might require a trip by car, train, or even airplane.
 The most desirable places to live and work are the ones that offer a menu of choices that make all sorts of travel effortless and delightful while supporting best practices in land use rather than relying on a single mode of travel at the expense of every other consideration.

-Thrive Montgomery's 2050's focus on compact growth and infill - along with the limited availability of land for expanding rights-of-way - makes it essential that we decisively reject the impulse to make sure that driving remains as easy and convenient as possible in favor of making walking, biking and transit the most practical and attractive ways of getting from one place to another.
-Even with autonomous capabilities, cars require much more space per passenger than buses and trains, and walking and bicycling are the most spatially efficient forms of travel of all.
-The addition of travel lanes and grade-separated interchanges may help to relieve congestion in the short term, but wide roads and high-speed access ramps are fundamentally at odds with efforts to design neighborhoods and districts to encourage human interaction and foster a sense of place.
-This makes it imperative to embrace the long-term economic, environmental and social benefits of transit-served, walkable and bikeable neighborhoods and avoid undercutting our land use goals with auto-dominated road design and transportation infrastructure.
+Thrive Montgomery's 2050's focus on compact growth and infill - along with the limited availability of land for expanding rights-of-way - makes it essential that we decisively reject the impulse to make sure that driving remains as easy and convenient as possible in favor of making walking, rolling, biking-bicycling, and transit the most practical and attractive ways of getting from one place to another.
+Even with autonomous capabilities, cars require much more space per passenger than buses and trains, and walking, rolling, and bicycling are the most spatially efficient forms of travel of all. -The addition of new highways, travel lanes and grade-separated interchanges may help to relieve congestion in the short term, but new highways, wide roads, and high-speed access ramps are fundamentally at odds with efforts to design neighborhoods and districts to encourage human interaction and foster a sense of place.
+This makes it imperative to embrace the long-term economic, environmental, and social benefits of transit-served, walkable and bikeable neighborhoods and avoid undercutting our land--use goals with auto-dominated road design and transportation infrastructure.

-A transit-focused approach that facilitates walking and bicycling also promises to serve our residents more equitably.
-Enhanced access to jobs via transit, walking and bicycling will help mitigate inequities for people of color and low wage earners who are more likely to live in areas without adequate sidewalks and bikeways, not to mention high-quality transit service, and less likely to own a car.
+A transit-focused approach that facilitates walking, rolling, and bicycling also promises to serve our residents more equitably.
+Enhanced access to jobs via transit, walking, rolling and bicycling will help mitigate inequities for people of color and low wage earners who are more likely to live in areas without adequate infrastructure to meet their mobility needs without an automobile.sidewalks and bikeways, T People in these communities are less likely to own a car and lack access tonot to mention high-quality transit service, and less likely to own a carand transit servicethat operates frequently and reliably throughout the day and into the eveningnight.
 Expanded transit service also serves as an affordable and attainable housing tool by connecting areas where housing is relatively inexpensive to jobs, schools, and amenities without subjecting residents to high transportation expenses or impractically long commutes.